yttttkskr/agentbeats-Personalized-movie-and-TV-show-recommendation-agent/README.md

 ## Quick Start

-The entire evaluation process is non-interactive and requires no manual intervention after configuration.This project supports only for **GitHub Actions–based execution**(The Green Agent needs to be initiated by agentbeats client.)
+The entire evaluation process is non-interactive and requires no manual intervention after configuration.This project supports only by **GitHub Actions–based execution**(The Green Agent needs to be initiated by agentbeats client.)

 1. Configure API Key